nocpiun/calcium/README.md

 Calcium is a web-based calculator written in React + Typescript.

-If you encounter any problems or have any ideas, feel free to open an issue to let me know.
+If you encountered any problems or have any ideas, feel free to open an issue to let me know.

 _[Here is the Wiki](https://github.com/nocpiun/calcium/wiki)_